Police Investigating 'Suspicious' Deaths Of Billionaire Toronto Couple

 Rubin added that he had met the cousins — and that he doesn't believe they would "go to this length" over their dispute.

 "I'll be honest with you: I have no idea who could do this.
 But obviously, somebody just hated him.
-Not only him — Honey too," Rubin said.
+Not only him — Honey, too," Rubin said.

 When asked if he was certain that the couple had been murdered, Rubin said: